org-metalib/api-wiser/api-wiser-template-api/README.md

 ## Overview

-API Wiser Template API is a module that provides interfaces and classes for working with templates and dependencies in the API Wiser system.
+API Wiser Template API is a module that provides interfaces and classes for working with templates and mavenDependencies in the API Wiser system.
-This module defines the contract for template services and provides utility classes for handling Maven dependencies.
+This module defines the contract for template services and provides utility classes for handling Maven mavenDependencies.

 ## Key Components